tkeith/tullius/README.md

     task = ExampleTask(count_to=3)
     tullius.queue(task)

-Notice that the timeout is 5 (seconds).
+Notice that the timeout is 5 seconds.
 If we try to count to 10, our task will begin counting and get to 5, at which point 5 seconds will have elapsed.
 Then, the task processor will terminate the task, and it will be considered failed.
 A task processor will notice the failure, and call `task.failed()` to find out what to do.
 In this case, it will queue a copy of the task, with count_to reduced by one.
 This new task will try to count to 9, which will also fail, and queue a task counting to 8.
 These tasks will continue to fail until one tries to count to 4, which will complete in 5 seconds, and will be considered done.

 ## Setup